What is play therapy?

 I can’t even make my own kids behave, so probably not.
 But I might be able to tell you what they’re trying to accomplish with the behavior.

-How long is this going to take?
+How long is play therapy going to take?

 Every child is different, and timelines are unpredictable and depend on a lot of different factors.
 I promise I’ll always be transparent about the progress your child is making.